Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/03_Vitis_Export_To_Vivado/README.md

 Steps to generate fixed xsa for hardware flow:
 1. Regenerate the target for ext_bdc_vma.bd.
 2. Run the design synthesis, implementation run and timing closure.
-3. Address timing violations and other implementation issues with the design.
+3. Close timing violations and other implementation issues of the design.
+4. Generate the PDI.
-4. Generate the fixed xsa using the TCL API: `write_hw_platform -fixed ./hw/build/my_project/vck190_prj_fixed_hw.xsa`.
+5. Generate the fixed xsa using the Tcl command: `write_hw_platform -fixed ./hw/build/my_project/vck190_prj_fixed_hw.xsa`.

 ![image](./images/export_fixed_hw_xsa.png)